 - Enrollment adjustments require the addition of another teacher.

-- An individual is unable to enroll in a Commission-approved intern program due to timelines, lack of space in the program, or needs to complete NCLB core area subject matter (for education specialist permit).
+- An individual is unable to enroll in a Commission-approved intern program due to timelines, lack of space in the program.

 - The unavailability of a third-year extension or withdrawal from an intern program.